 During the course of operations, the government has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as due from/to other funds.
 While these balances are reported in the fund financial statements, certain eliminations are made in preparation of the government-wide financial statements.
-Balances between the funds included in governmental activities are eliminated so that only the net amount is included in internal balances in the governmental activities columns.
+Balances between the funds included in governmental activities are eliminated so that only the net amount is included in internal balances in the governmental activities column.

 Similarly, balances between the funds included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities column.
 Further, certain activity occurs during the year involving transfers of resources between funds.
-In fund financial statements these amounts are reported at gross amounts as transfers in/out.
+In fund financial statements, these amounts are reported at gross amounts as transfers in/out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Transfers between the funds included in governmental activities are eliminated so that only the net amount is included as transfers in the governmental activities column.
-Similarly, balances between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the business-type activities column.
+Similarly, balances between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the governmental so that only the net amount is included as transfers in the sources between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the sources between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the business-type activities column.